 The official dates for the Atlantic hurricane season are June 1 through Nov.
 30, although it is possible for hurricanes to form outside of this range.
-While this is rare, hurricanes in the Atlantic have been reported as early as January and as late as December.
+While this is rare, hurricanes forming in the Atlantic have been reported as early as January and as late as December.

 Atlantic hurricanes may form in waters anywhere between the central Atlantic Ocean and the Gulf of Mexico.
-This means that they impact many different areas surrounding the Atlantic Ocean or Gulf of Mexico, including the Caribbean, Central America, the East Coast of the United States, the Gulf Coast of the United States, and eastern Canada.
+This means that they impact many different regions surrounding the Atlantic Ocean or Gulf of Mexico, including the Caribbean, Central America, the East Coast of the United States, the Gulf Coast of the United States, and eastern Canada.

 Eastern Pacific hurricane season runs from May through November.

 When is hurricane season over in the eastern Pacific and when does it start?
 Hurricane season in the eastern Pacific starts in May, a few weeks earlier than the Atlantic hurricane season.
 The official start of the eastern Pacific hurricane season is May 15, and the season doesn’t end until Nov.
 30. As with the Atlantic hurricane season, it’s entirely possible to see hurricanes forming outside of these dates.

 Most eastern Pacific hurricanes form off the coast of central Mexico, where the water is warm.
 However, between the easterly winds and the colder water temperatures found in the Pacific Ocean near the coast, Pacific hurricanes tend to head toward Asia instead of the West Coast of the United States.